smasonuk/falken-vector-tui/README.md

 after indexing, the source may be stale; re-index to refresh file locations and line ranges.

+Use `Select sources...` to limit an Ask request to a subset of indexed files or directories.
+The picker shows a filesystem-shaped tree built from indexed documents.
+Selecting a file includes that file.
+Selecting a directory includes all indexed files beneath that directory recursively.

+If no sources are selected, Ask uses the full indexed corpus.
+If sources are selected, normal Ask keeps agentic RAG enabled but restricts retrieval and agent tools to the selected files/directories.
+The agent is also told that the selected sources are the complete accessible corpus for that answer, so if the answer is not supported there it should say it was not found in the selected sources.

+The source picker also has `Attach selected documents whole`.
+When enabled, Ask reads the selected files from disk and sends the complete selected documents as context instead of letting the agent search the index.
+Directory selections are expanded recursively.
+The dialog shows the selected document count and a rough token estimate before you send; large selections warn but are not blocked.

 Current request behavior:

 - Retrieval mode: hybrid
 - Top K: 16
 - Agent mode: enabled
+- Source filtering: optional, from `Select sources...`
+- Whole-document attachment: optional, only for selected sources

 ### Status